meemo/libugomemo/README.md

 # libugomemo

-libugomemo is a WIP Flipnote Studio and Flipnote Studio 3D animation file parsing library made in C.
+libugomemo is a WIP C library for processing the files created by Nintendo's Flipnote Studio and Flipnote Studio 3D animation apps.

 Documentation is located in [docs/](docs/).

-# Goals

-To have functions for:

-- extracting standardized data
-- converting standardized data to the file's native format

-for every file type produced by Flipnote Studio and Flipnote Studio 3D.

-Examples of standardized formats include:

-- converting audio to/from a s16le PCM data stream,
-- converting frames to/from raw RGB data

-File formats supported currently:

-- .kwz
-- .ppm

-To make as few assumptions about the target system and target compiler as possible to facilitate embeded system development including:

-- Not relying on any compiler defined behavior
-- Reconfigurable malloc, free, etc.
-- Not relying on any fixed width datatypes
-- Not assuming target endianness

 # Credits